manzt/trevorma.nz/posts/001-be-assertive.md

 Hejlsberg](https://en.wikipedia.org/wiki/Anders_Hejlsberg): _"Damn is it
 useful."_

-The dynamic nature of these languages means you don't have full control over types and memory, so compile-time guarantees can only go so far.
-Assertions let us state and enforce assumptions beyond the type system's reach.
-In some cases, a well-placed assertion can even help the type checker reason more precisely.
+TypeScript and Python's type hints aim to describe existing dynamic behavior, not replace it.
+There are several sound compile-to-JavaScript languages that compete with TypeScript (e.g., [Elm](https://elm-lang.org/)), which offer much stronger compile-time guarantees - but none is nearly as compatible with the broader JavaScript ecosystem.
+In this context, assertions play a crucial role: they let us express assumptions the type system can't verify, and sometimes even help it reason more precisely.

 ## Layers of confidence